mitchpaulus/stsd/README.md

 - For each value:
     - 1 byte: length of run of key n, (implies no run > 255, may need to repeat if run > 255)
     - 1 byte: key n, zero indexed

+To get size:
+    - 2 byte for type encoding
+    - loop over keys:
+        - 1 byte for length
+        - n bytes for key
+    - Number of values * 2 bytes

 #### Huffman Coding